owekhai/Bank-customer-churn-dataset/README.md

 * 7. 3-D Clustered column: Shows “The top 10 age with the highest balance”.
 * 8. 3-D Stacked column: Analyzes the “Age with the highest estimated salary”.
 *9. 3-D Clustered column: Shows “The age with the highest exit”.

-### Findings
+Findings
 * Total customers is 10,000.
-* Total estimated salary is N1,000,902,399 and total balance is 764,858,893.
+* Total estimated salary €1,000,902,399
+* Total balance €764,858,893.
-* The average estimated salary is N100,090 and average total balance is 76,488.
+* The average estimated salary is €100,090
+* Average total balance $76,488.
-* The inactive customers have a balance of 374,024,593 while the Active customers balance is 390,834,299
+* The inactive customers have a balance of €374,024,593 while the Active customers balance is $390,834,299
-* The inactive customers have an Estimated salary balance of 488,620,171 while the Active customers Estimated salary balance is 512,282,227
+* The inactive customers have an Estimated salary bal of €488,620,171 while the Active customers Estimated salary balance is €512,282,227
-* The Customer churn is 2,037 count and have a total balance of 185,588,094 and an total estimated salary balance of 206,685,585
+* The Customer churn is 2,037 and have a total bal of €185,588,094 estimated salary bal of €206,685,585
 * France has the highest Estimated Salary and highest balance next Germany
 * Exited customers 2,037
 * Active customers is 5,151
-* Inactive 4,849.
+Inactive 4,849.
 * Total number of 735 customers have exit the bank but indicating active probably an update issue
 * Customers with card 7,055 without card 2,945.
-* Smith a 67 years female customer from France has the single highest account balance 2,631,243 while Yeh a 37 years Female customer from France has the single highest estimated salary 3,225,671.
+* Smith a 67 years female customer from France has the single highest account balance €2,631,243 while Yeh a 37 years female customer from France has the single highest estimated salary €3,225,671.
-* Ferri a 39 years female from Spain has the highest values count rows, also has the highest value counts rows of Credit Score also among the top Tenure, yet has no credit card and also less than an average of active customer counts.
+* Ferri a 39 years female from Spain has the highest value counts of Credit Score also among the top Tenure, yet has no credit card and also less than an average of active customer counts.
-* Male customers bal 543,869,596
+* Male customers bal €543,869,596
-* Female customers bal 457,032,803
+* Female customers bal €457,032,803
-* Male customers count 5,457
+* Male customers 5,457
-* Female customers count 4,543.
+* Female customers 4,543.
-* France has the highest value counts of customers (5,014) next to Germany (2,509)
+* France has the highest value counts of customers(5,014)next to Germany(2,509)

 ### Recommendations
 1. **Investigate Reason For Customer Churn**: There should be survey on the 2,037 customer churn in other to get feedback on the reason for churn and address a possible solution, high churn rates often indicate underlying issues, such as poor customer experience, inefficient processes, or a lack of competitive products and features, high cost of fee, poor fraud management.
 Therefore, understanding and managing customer attrition are crucial for banks to address these challenges and enhance their overall customer experience.